GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

 - `k8s_app_image` - the name and tag of the Docker image built previously
 - `support_email`, `oauth_client_id`, `oauth_client_secret` and `members_allowlist` - for IAP configuration

+Additionally, you can specify the `domain` variable, which is the domain name for the ingress resource and SSL certificate.
+The default value is `{IP_ADDRESS}.sslip.io`, which uses the `sslip.io` service to map the IP address to a domain name.

+The complete list of variables and their descriptions can be found in `variables.tf`.
+You can adjust the values as needed.

 Make sure you have configured `google` and `kubernetes` providers either by setting the environment variables or using the `provider` blocks in the configuration.

 Initialize and apply the Terraform configuration to set up the necessary infrastructure.